 In our Proposing Release, we requested comment on whether we should extend the exclusions from "independent knowledge" and "independent analysis" to other professionals (in addition to attorneys and independent public accountants) who may obtain information about possible securities violations in the course of their work for clients.
 A number of commenters urged that we do so.
 These commenters emphasized that boards and companies frequently retain outside consultants to advise them on matters such as compensation, business strategies, risk, and the effectiveness of their ethics and compliance programs.
-These commenters expressed concern that permitting such outside advisers and consultants to become whistleblowers will harm the free flow of candid advice and information that is necessary to these relationships.115 c.
-Final Rules
+These commenters expressed concern that permitting such outside advisers and consultants to become whistleblowers will harm the free flow of candid advice and information that is necessary to these relationships.
+115 c.
+Final Rules the securities laws.
+116 The exclusions generally apply to narrow categories of individuals whose knowledge does not, in our view, constitute "independent knowledge or analysis of awhistleblower," because the information or analysis was acquired by an individual: (1) On behalf of a third party operating in a sensitive legal, compliance, or governance role (exclusions (i), (ii) and (iii)(A)-(C)); or (2) in the performance of an engagement required by the Federal securities laws (exclusion (iii)(D)); or (3) by illegal means (exclusion (iv)).
+Only when one of the exceptions to these exclusions set forth in the rules applies should information acquired in these situations constitute independent knowledge or analysis of the whistleblower.

-After considering the comments, we have made several changes to the exclusions set forth in Rules 21F- 4(b)(4)(i) through (vii), which we have renumbered as Rules 21F-4(b)(4)(i) through (vi).
+After considering the comments, we have made several changes to the exclusions set forth in Rules 21F-4(b)(4)(i) through (vii), which we have renumbered as Rules 21F-4(b)(4)(i) through (vi).
 We have determined not to extend the exclusions to other outside professionals.